RedhawkSDR/transceiver-api/background/redhawk_api_review.md

 ## API : `OutputStream`

-_Streams_ are ultimately an encapsulation of the `pushPacket` and `pushSRI` APIs that enforces behavior for simplified development.
+_Streams_ are ultimately an encapsulation of the `pushPacket` and `pushSRI` APIs that enforce behavior for simplified development.
 There are some important concepts associated with streams that are overviewed below.

 * Each stream is associated with a `streamID`.
 The `streamID` uniquely